5 The Uniform Distribution

 for computing the pmf or cdf of

 the discrete uniform distribution, or for sampling from it.
-We will
+(See, however,

 5.1.1 The Expected Value and Variance of a Uniform Random Variable